Among the Chinese, there is a saying: “再穷也不能穷教育”, which translates to: “Education shouldn’t be sacrificed even if we’re poor”.

-Just like any investments, time can be your friend, or it can be your worst enemy.
-If you’re a parent with young children, why not start preparing the best angpao you can give to your children now?
+Just like any investment, time can be your friend or your worst enemy.
+If you’re a parent with young children, why not start preparing the best angpao you can give your children now?

 To start planning for your children’s education fund, you should:

 When estimating the cost of education, consider the following factors:

 - The type of studies your child may pursue.